Seattle won’t be counting its unsheltered homeless population this year, a number that could be higher than ever

-This year will mark the first time since 1979 there won’t be a count of people living outside in Seattle.
+This year will mark the first time since at least 1980 there won’t be a count of people living outside in Seattle.
 The homeless census occurs every year on January 21st and provides a snapshot of how many people are living on the streets and in shelters within King County.

 The federal government requires every county in the U.S. to perform the count every two years, but King County has done it every year since before that mandate.